 Robotics lab humming with summer scholar activity

-Dylan Kidd and Beth Cave are among four Summer Research Scholars from the University of Queensland working in the CoEDL robotics lab this February.
+Dylan Kidd and Beth Cave are among four Summer Research Scholars working in the CoEDL robotics lab, in the School of Information Technology and Electrical Engineering (ITEE) at the University of Queensland this February.
 They are making a motion recorder for Opie, the child-friendly robot that is being developed to study social interaction between robots and children.

 Opie has been through several prototypes with the latest prototype including moving arms.
 The motion recorder that Dylan and Beth are working on allows for the class teacher or student to show Opie how to move between various poses.
 Beth who is a computer science and arts student says she was attracted to the project because it seemed very applicable for use in the real world.
 “It has a tangible benefit and you can see your work paying off straight away because you can make something, demonstrate it and get feedback immediately,” she says.